Gov. Gen. Mary Simon, Carney to attend vigil in Tumbler Ridge, B.C., on Friday

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-The offices of Conservative Leader Pierre Poilievre, Bloc Québécois Leader Yves-François Blanchet, NDP interim leader Don Davies and Green Party Leader Elizabeth May have all told The Canadian Press they will attend the vigil.
+The offices of Conservative Leader Pierre Poilievre, Bloc Québécois Leader Yves-François Blanchet, NDP interim leader Don Davies and Green Party Leader Elizabeth May have all told The Canadian Press they have accepted an invitation from Carney to join him at the vigil.

 This report by The Canadian Press was first published Feb.
 13, 2026.